 - Communicate Metrics with Employees.
 Once you’ve defined the key metrics that are important to your business, be sure to let your staff know.
 Then, everyone can make decisions that help improve the metrics.

 - Review the Metrics and Make Decisions.
-With your metrics in place, you have greater insight into which strategies work and which don’t.
+When you import data of different businesses, you have greater insight into which strategies work and which don’t.
 Review the metrics and take steps to improve your results.
 Promote Successes.
 When your metrics improve, let your staff know and reward everybody that helped make things better.
 Keep also in mind, that data visualization software helps businesses make agile and timely decisions through deep analysis of raw data for insights.